Air Dryers and Your Business: Frequently Asked Questions

 Why does build-up to maximum air pressure take longer than usual?

 The more the desiccant has been saturated with carbon and oil, the longer it takes to reach maximum air pressure.
-Additionally, a leaky purge valve and a blocked discharged compressor air line are other common causes.
+A leaky purge valve and a blocked discharged compressor air line are other common causes.

-If you've been reading this entire post, you can probably already guess the answer to this one.
-An air dryer saturated with contamination causes restrictions, which ultimately leads to greater demand and workload for the compressor.
-This, as you can imagine, leads to a premature break down.
+If you've been reading this entire post, you can probably already guess the answer.
+An air dryer saturated with contamination causes restrictions, leading to greater demand and workload for the compressor.
+This leads to a premature breakdown.

-What causes carbon build-up in the discharge line of air compressor?
+What causes carbon build-up in the discharge line of the air compressor?

-High air temperature and pressure turns oil vapour into carbon deposits.
-The combination of carbon particles and oil droplets saturate the desiccant in the dryer, restricting its airflow.
-Basically, your discharge line needs an angioplasty.
+High air temperature and pressure turn oil vapour into carbon deposits.
+The combination of carbon particles and oil droplets saturates the desiccant in the dryer, restricting its airflow.

 How can an air dryer malfunction cause a vehicle breakdown?

 If working properly, the dryer should cycle on and off to exhaust impurities out of the system.
-However, carbon deposits in the purge valve of the dryer could cause it to continuously vent to the atmosphere.
-This, in turn, can cause air starvation to the brake system which will trigger the spring brakes.
-Once this happens, your vehicle is pretty much D.O.A.
+However, carbon deposits in the purge valve of the dryer could cause it to vent into the atmosphere continuously.
+This, in turn, can cause air starvation to the brake system, which will trigger the spring brakes.